mojolabalogun/patience-card-game/README.md

 The game is essentially an infinite loop.
 The game uses two objects: a Card and an Infinite Deck.
 A Card has two attributes: suit and rank.
 And the Infinite Deck just has functions to generate the next cards.
-It doesn't store generated cards due to the potential memory overhead for an infinite game.
+It doesn't store generated cards due to the potential memory overhead.